Nicolai Lilin: Ancestry

 Lilin claims to be the descendent of nomadic, Christianised, formerly tiger-venerating indigenous Siberian people who adorned themselves with tattoos meant to symbolise their life experiences and to serve as identification, a practice he says dates back 5,000 years.
 He has given differing accounts as to the exact provenance of his ancestors, from southern Siberia in 2011, to Yakutia in 2017.
 These natives, which he calls "Efey", would raid Indian and Chinese caravan convoys until they were purged by tsarist forces.
 A splinter group called "Urkas" took refuge in the taiga and formed a criminal organization, resisting all attempts at subjugating them until finally being defeated by the Soviets.
 By order of Stalin, the Urkas were deported to Bender, Moldova in 1938.

 Lilin's claims regarding his heritage have been disputed.
 Former Kremlinologist and La Stampa journalist Anna Zafesova, as well as criminologist Federico Varese, noted that "Urka" does not denote an ethnic group as Lilin claims, but is a term first recorded in the early 20th century referring to professional thieves, while historian Pavel Polian noted that the Efey never existed.
 Both Polian and Varese, as well as historian Donald Rayfield, anthropologist Michael Bobick and Kommersant journalist Elena Chernenko, further pointed out that the victims of population transfer in the Soviet Union were sent to Siberia, but never from there, and that Stalin could not have deported the Urkas to Bender in 1938, as the city was still part of Romania.
 Lilin himself would admit in an interview with Le Monde that he didn't know who the Urkas were exactly, having been told about them by his grandfather, but was unable to find any corroborating archive material.
 When asked about the inconsistency of Siberians being deported to Moldova during an interview with Vanity Fair, Lilin stated that the Urkas were sent to do the Soviet regime's "dirty work" in ridding Bender of pro-European Jews, Ukrainian nationalists, Romanians and Moldovans.

-According to Lilin's uncle, Vitaly, the Verzhbitskys originated in Poland, and settled in Moldova during the 19th century.
+According to an uncle of Lilin, the Verzhbitskys originated in Poland, and settled in Moldova during the 19th century.
 A rehabilitation letter and data uncovered by Memorial regarding Lilin's great-grandfather show that he was not a deported Siberian criminal, but a Kurtamysh-based factory worker born in Tiraspol who was executed by the NKVD in 1938 on charges of being a Romanian agent.